elixirscript/elixirscript/GettingStarted.md

      <input> path to elixir files or
      the elixir code string if passed the -ex flag
      options:
+    --js-module [<identifer>:<path>] A js module used in your code. ex: React:react Multiple can be defined
-     -f --format [format] module format of output. options: es (default), common, umd -o --output [path] places output at the given path -ex --elixir read input as elixir code string --full-build informs the compiler to do a full build instead of an incremental one --core-path import path to the elixirscript standard lib only used with the [output] option.
-When used, Elixir.js is not exported -v --version the current version number
+     -f --format [format] module format of output. options: es (default), common, umd -o --output [path] places output at the given path -ex --elixir read input as elixir code string --full-build informs the compiler to do a full build instead of an incremental one -v --version the current version number
      -h --help this message

 the `<input>` is the elixir code string or file path you want to convert from elixir to javascript.
 Below is an example of using a code string and turning it into JavaScript

     $ elixirscript ":atom" -ex
-     Symbol.for('atom')

-It changed the elixir code, `:atom` into the JavaScript code `Symbol.for('atom')`.
-The `-ex` parameter lets the script know that the input is an Elixir code string instead of a file.

 elixirscript also takes a path to your `.ex` files as well:

     $ elixirscript "src" -o "dist"

-If you look in the dist folder, you should see 2 folders. `app` contains your code and `elixir` contains the elixirscript standard library files.
+If you look in the dist folder you'll see a file called `Elixir.App.js`

 ### Mix dependency